Please note that we have migrated to a new website. You are requested to reset your password to access your account and start ordering.

 Essential fatty acids include Linoleic and linolenic acids which are required for optimum health cannot be synthesized by the cat or the dog.
 They are found in vegetable seed oils and occur in small amounts in some animal fat, (particularly pork and chicken).
 Arachidonic acid is an additional fatty acid that is essential to the cat and is found in small amounts in some animal tissue fats.
 It is found predominantly in the liver and kidneys of grain fed animals, and in egg yolk.

-Fats, such as wheatgerm oil, sunflower oil, safflower oil, cod liver oil, add flavour and palatability to food and are a source of energy, EFA’s and Vitamins A, D, and E. They are highly digestible and slow down the rate of stomach emptying.
+Fats, such as wheat germ oil, sunflower oil, safflower oil, cod liver oil, add flavor and palatability to food and are a source of energy, EFA’s and Vitamins A, D, and E. They are highly digestible and slow down the rate of stomach emptying.
 Avoid fats used for deep frying as they are likely to contain peroxides and other toxic materials harmful to cats and dogs.

 Eggs are a rich source of iron, protein, riboflavin, folic acid, vitamins B12, A and D. Only feed or mix the egg yolks in some goats milk as a treat.